Ctrl-Ahsan/SoftwareQualityAssurance/a5-progress-update.md

 2. I've completed on question regarding the differences between the two runs.
 3. I've exerpienced issues with parameters that are not injectable causing the scanner to fail and give no output.
 4. I plan to resolve those issues and complete the report.

+Luka Milosevic
+1. pawnXSS
+2. I've completed the first question about the difference between running with and without session id(with some issues)
+3. I excperience issues with pwnxss not running quite as intended and giving me errors of missing files in my python library.l
+4. I plan on fixing those issues and redoing question 1 correctly and completing the rest of the report.